f-9t9it/foundation/foundation/www/docs/user/manual/en/accounts/pricing-rule.md

 3. Items categorized under specific Item Group has same selling or buying price.

-4. Customers balonging to specific Customer Group should get ### selling price, or % of Discount on Items.
+4. Customers belonging to specific Customer Group should get ### selling price, or % of Discount on Items.

 5. Supplier categorized under specific Supplier Group should have ### buying rate applied.